WeepsDanky/neuro-forge/bot/README.md

 - **Multiple conversations** - Each chat/channel has its own VTuber session
 - **Interruption support** - Stop the VTuber mid-conversation
 - **Connection management** - Connect/disconnect from VTuber sessions
+- **Proactive messaging** - Receive automatic messages from the VTuber based on time, events, or RSS feeds

 ## Directory Structure